santhosh7403/realword-app-leptos-axum-sqlite/README.md

 Before proceeding to clone, you may take a look on the screenshots here, that will give a quick good insight into this app and you can decide.

-There is a Postgres version of this as well and you can find it here.
+There is a Postgres version of this as well and you can [ find it here ](https://github.com/santhosh7403/realword-app-leptos-07-axum).

 This app includes:<br/>
         Leptos<br/>